Mr-VincentW/PhotoShow/docs/README.md

 <br />

 3.  **DOWNLOAD IMAGES:**
-    For those who wanna pick up all the fantastic pictures in the world to their own galleries, just press hotkey `S` and your browser will start to download the HD image for the thumbnail under your mouse.
+    For those who wanna collect all the fantastic pictures in the world to their own galleries, just press hotkey `S` and your browser will start to download the HD image for the thumbnail under your mouse.

 <p align="center"><img src="resources/SPEC_4_EN.png" align="center" alt="PhotoShow - Download images" /></p>
 <br />

 4.  **CONTEXT MENU:**
     Still feel dissatisfied with the small viewer overlay?
 Well, right-click on a thumbnail and **PhotoShow** offers a context menu item for opening the HD image in a new tab.
 You may start to download it or copy its address via context menu items here as well.
+(These actions can also be triggered via hotkeys.)

 <p align="center"><img src="resources/SPEC_5_EN.png" align="center" alt="PhotoShow - Context menu" /></p>
 <br />